vishnuyar/vishnuyar.github.io/aboutme.md

   I believe that Data Science is the answer to a lot of the management problems.
 I have the business knowledge to ask the right questions.
 Now, I want to gain the necessary knowledge to provide the right answers.

 - This website is dedicated to showcasing by Data Scientist abilities

-- Any projects which I will work on during the Data science course will be showcased here.
+- Any projects which I will work on will be showcased here.